spitz-dan-l/somnotica/issue-1/hypersom.md

 "–and you're out.
 Confirm, please."

-"Aphantasic book pages," you say.
+"Aphantasic[^2] book pages," you say.
 You notice the discontinuous jump in position and pose of the people milling about in the pit.
-You've just blinked into and out of REM, in a little under a second.
+You've just blinked into and out of REM[^3], in a little under a second.
 Your HyperSom suit relaxes, returning physical control of your body to you as soon as it detects your consciousness.
 Your helmet does to you in an instant what normal sleep takes 90 minutes to do- start a REM phase, and start dreaming.

 The blink can be quite a bit more jarring when you're Running at 90-plus mph.
 That's HyperSom for you.